Stomping Out Malaria

 - Students will explain how malaria is spread and use their knowledge of the life cycle of mosquitoes to propose prevention strategies.

-- Students will discuss an example of Peace Corps Volunteers in Senegal working to prevent the spread of malaria.
+- Students will discuss an example of Peace Corps Volunteers working on the Stomp Out Malaria project to prevent the spread of the disease.

 - Computers or access to internet